shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/substrate-kitties/create-kitties.md

 application [in the overview of this tutorial](./overview).
 ## Learning outcomes

-:arrow_right: Writing a custom struct and using it in storage.
+➡️ Writing a custom struct and using it in storage.

-:arrow_right: Creating a custom type and implementing it for your pallet's `Config` trait.
+➡️ Creating a custom type and implementing it for your pallet's `Config` trait.

-:arrow_right: Using the Randomness trait in a helper function.
+➡️ Using the Randomness trait in a helper function.

-:arrow_right: Adding `StorageMap` items to a pallet.
+➡️ Adding `StorageMap` items to a pallet.

 # Steps

 ## Kitty struct scaffolding

 We added additional comments to the code from Part I (in the `/pallets/mykitties/src/lib.rs` file) to better assist you with the action items in this part of the tutorial.
 To follow each step more easily, you can just replace your code with the [helper code][helper-code-pt2] provided below:

 > Note
 > If you're feeling confident, you can use the code from the previous part and use the comments marked as "TODO" to follow each step instead of pasting in the helper file for this part.